jboss-developer/jboss-eap-quickstarts/logging/README.md

 What is it?
 -----------

-This example demonstrates how to set up and log different levels of information in Red Hat JBoss Enterprise Application Platform.
+The `logging` quickstart demonstrates how to set up and log different levels of information in Red Hat JBoss Enterprise Application Platform.
 An example of asynchronous logging is also included in the configuration examples.

 This quickstart contains just one class file and one JSP file.
 When you access the application, it fires off the logging information.